Darklands (video game): Reception

-A 1992 review in Computer Gaming World offered contrasting opinions of the game.
+Computer Gaming World offered contrasting opinions of the game.
 Scorpia liked the historical setting and use of religion but criticized Darklands' repetitive encounters and—more seriously—many bugs and missing features, such as the inability to save within dungeons, which, she reported, was a problem given the game's instability.
-She concluded that "the game ultimately brings little or no satisfaction when 'finished'."
+She concluded that "the game ultimately brings little or no satisfaction when 'finished'".
 Johnny L. Wilson acknowledged the bugs and repetitive nature but emphasized that "I still like the game", citing the importance of skills and an "open-ended feel and an element of free-will that I haven't previously experienced in a CRPG".
 In 1993, Scorpia called Darklands a "perfect example of a fine idea ... gone wrong" with a "horrible ending", and "not a recommended game".

 Despite the bugs, the game was well received by other critics.
 It earned 4 out of 5 stars in Dragon, which stated that Darklands "is a great adventure and is certainly one of the best multicharacter FRPGs we've had the delight to play.
 With well-drawn graphics, multiple quests, good character generation, and flexibility in play, the game's detail is phenomenal."
 Alfred Giovetti, writing for Compute!, praised Darklands for the "multitude of choices you get, which surpass the complexity and historical accuracy seen in any other contemporary computer game" and that its "attention to detail is exemplary".
 The review concluded "MicroProse should be congratulated for a truly heroic effort in creating a game for sword, sorcery and history buffs."
 Darklands was nominated for PC Games' prize for the best role-playing game of 1992, but lost to Wizardry VII.
 The game also won the 1992 "PC Special Achievement Award" from Game Players magazine.

+Jim Trunzo reviewed Darklands in White Wolf #34 (Jan./Feb., 1993), rating it a 4 out of 5 and stated that "the size of the gaming world, the myriad options, the huge numbers of character ratings, and the somewhat unusual terminology used to describe coinage, time and alchemy make Darklands a challenging and complex game in spite of its easy interface."

 Retrospectively, GameSpot featured Darklands on their lists of "The Greatest Games of All Time".
 Todd Howard cited the game as an influence on Bethesda Softworks' popular fantasy role-playing series The Elder Scrolls.
 Darklands was a direct inspiration for Obsidian Entertainment's 2022 role-playing game Pentiment.